dulce-pang/Dulce-portfolio/README.md

 <img width="562" alt="Screen Shot 2023-04-07 at 9 46 38 AM" src="./screenshots/frontpage.png">

-Yarn can be added, listed and editted.
+Yarn can be added, listed and edited.
 The application uses network calls through Fetch API to a public API that parses names to hex codes.
 This allows each yarn inventory entry to display the appropriate color.
 Set up

 ```shell